Adaptive Acceleration Without Strong Convexity Priors Or Restarts: The NAG-free algorithm

-\paragraph{Convergence intuition.} NAG-free exhibits two key features that underlie its convergence behavior:
+Two key features underlie the convergence of NAG-free:

-\begin{enumerate}[left=0pt] \item \textbf{Adaptive interpolation between GD and NAG.} The update rule for \(x_{t+1}\) interpolates between gradient descent and NAG.
-If \(m_{t} \to L\), then the momentum term becomes small NAG-free approximates gradient descent.
-If \(m_{t} \to m\), then the update becomes equivalent to NAG with correct parameterization.
-Thus, NAG-free converges globally at least as fast as gradient descent.
+\begin{enumerate}[left=0pt] \item \textbf{Adaptive interpolation between GD and NAG.} The NAG-free iteration is a convex combination of GD and NAG, for \(m_{t}\geq m\).
+If \(m_{t} \to L\), then its momentum coefficient becomes zero, and NAG-free iterates as GD.
+Otherwise, if \(m_{t} \to m\), then NAG-free iterates as NAG.
+Backtracking preserves the convergence guarantees of both GD and NAG, up to a suboptimality factor of \(\gamma_{L}\).
+Thus, NAG-free converges globally at least as fast as GD, the slowest between GD and NAG.

 \item \textbf{Power iteration-like behavior near the optimum.} Near the optimum, the curvature estimate \(c_{t}\) evolves similarly to a power method applied to the Hessian, with some additional dynamics.
 As a result, the iterate \(x_{t}\) rapidly concentrates in the eigenspace corresponding to the least eigenvalue of the Hessian, \(m\), which translates into \(c_{t}\) quickly approaching \(m\), accelerating NAG-free. \end{enumerate}